-Catholic Heritage Curricula makes use of beautiful art prints as the centerpieces of lessons for Catholic homeschoolers in two Art Masterpieces courses.
+Catholic Heritage Curricula makes use of beautiful art prints as the centerpieces of lessons for Catholic homeschoolers in four Art Masterpieces courses.
 Art Masterpieces: ABC Collection is recommended for ages four through six.
 Art Masterpieces: Rhyme-Time Collection is suggested for ages five through seven.
+Art Masterpieces: Childhood Collection is for ages six through eight, and Art Masterpieces: Nature Collection is for ages seven through nine.
+(I have reviewed only the first two courses.)

 Art Masterpieces: ABC Collection consists of a collection of 26 half-page size art cards plus a 58-page teaching booklet.
 Each of the art cards features a painting that connects to a letter of the alphabet.
 The painting “Muddy Alligators” represents the letter “a.”
 The painting “The King Watches” features a lion to represent the letter “l.”
 “The Martyrdom of St. Andrew” shows St. Andrew tied to poles in the form of an “x” to illustrate that letter.
 Parents challenge children to match cards with the letters of the alphabet.